Pokémon Day: Esports.gg reflects on what the series means to us

 As a certified video game boomer, my first Pokémon game was Pokémon Red which I begged my parents for in Christmas 1999.
 Calling the game formative is an understatement.
 Like many others, that first Pokémon wasn’t just my first game of the series; it was my first JRPG, my first handheld game, and my first competitive game.
 I’ll never forget the rumor mills about catching Mew and Mewtwo, the link-cable combat on a field trip to France, and defeating the Elite Four for the first time.

 This new-gen will see the number of Pokémon hit 1000.
 Far more than the 150 or so I could barely wrap my head around as a 10-year-old.
 But just like back then, I see the pictures of the new starters, mentally pick my favorite (I’m going for the cat-thing), and plot out my next adventure.
-Twenty-two years later, Pokémon can still capture the imagination like no other game.
+22 years later, Pokémon can still capture the imagination like no other game.

 The next generation of Pokemon